How to Build a Floating Corner Shelf

 Attach the Left Cleat

-Place the 39-1/4-inch cleat on the left side of the corner, butting it into the right-hand cleat.
-As with the right cleat, drive four screws into two studs.
-Turn off the laser level and put it away.
+Place the 39-1/4-inch cleat assembly on the left side of the corner, butting its end against the right-hand cleat.
+Make sure the cleat is level.
+As you did with the right cleat, drive two screws into each of the two studs.

 Attach the Shelf Top and Bottom

 Attach one of the 40-inch and one of the 30-3/4-inch 1x10s to the top of the cleats to form a 90-degree angle, using a brad nailer.
 The 1x10s should overhang the cleat arms by at least 3/4 inch, creating the space for the trim pieces that will be installed later.

 Repeat with the other pair of 1x10s to cover the bottom of the cleat assemblies.
 You can hold the bottom boards in place with spring clamps while you attach them to the cleat assemblies.

 Cut the Edge Trim Pieces

 Measure and cut side and front trim pieces from 1x3 trim boards.
 The wall ends will be cut at 90 degrees to fit flush against the walls, but the two outside corners and the inside corner will be mitered at 45 degrees to create perfect mitered joints.
 Make sure to measure and cut carefully, as it is easy to make mistakes when cutting mitered corners.

 Position and attach the edge trim pieces one at a time.
 The trim pieces should fit so they are sandwiched between the top and bottom shelf surfaces, flush with the edges.
 Hold the trim pieces in place with spring clamps as you attach them with brads driven vertically through the top and bottom shelf surfaces and into the trim pieces.

 If you wish, you can fill holes where the brads were driven with wood filler.
 If necessary, any gaps along the wall joint (common if your walls aren't perfectly square) can be filled with paintable caulk.